nathabee/PomoloBee/documentation/Django_Test.md

 Make sure the following conditions are met before running the integration test script:

-- ✅ Fixtures are loaded (`manage.py loaddata`) so that fields, fruits, raws exist
+- ✅ Fixtures are loaded (`manage.py loaddata`) so that fields, fruits, rows exist
 - ✅ A test image exists at `media/images/orchard.jpg`
 - ✅ Django is running at `http://127.0.0.1:8000` so API calls work
 - ✅ The `/media/` URL is accessible for image serving